agdturner/ccg-v3d/README.md

 - line_segment-line_segment

 ### Areas, Perimeters, Volumes
 Methods or calculating these require the user to specify an [Order of Magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) so that the result are provided accurate to that precision.
-There is the So far methods for calculating lengths fothese, but not muchlengths and areas.
-This typycally

 ## Development plans
 - Implement code for calculating the minimum distances between all the different geometries.